GiuseppeGq20/psjFoam/README.md

 Solver for PSj actuators

 ## compilation process
-The solver and library should succesfully compile with openfoam2206 and 2212 installed on your machine ([how to install openfoam](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled)).
+The solver and library should succesfully compile with OpenFoam-v2412 onwards.
+([how to install openfoam](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled)).
 First of all clone this repo on your machine.
     git clone https://github.com/GiuseppeGq20/JetActuatorFoam.git

-then cd in it.
 To compile all the solvers and library run:

     ./Allwmake